 This version is one of the most popular desktop operating systems.
 However, it is the successor of the Windows 7 VPS server, some of Windows 7 VPS features such as having a Windows Desktop on the screen is not found in this version.
 So, the version of Windows 8.1 VPS server was released to provide you with new features such as resource dedication, RDP connection, instant activation, and smart control panel.

-Windows 10 VPS Server is the latest Microsoft Windows Desktop versions that provides users with very good features like instant setup, instant activation, and smart control panel with KWM technology.
+Windows 10 VPS Server is the latest Microsoft Windows Desktop version that provides users with very good features like instant setup, instant activation, and smart control panel with KWM technology.

 Windows VPS and Linux VPS are two different kinds of operating systems in which the former is more ideal for web pages needed specific Windows applications but the latter is the most popular web server.
 In fact, the Windows operating system is not commonly required for most average hosting users.
 Linux is a combination in a form for both desktop and server use that called as a Linux distribution while Windows is a set of operating system developed by Microsoft.